Hatay Province: Turkish–Syrian dispute

 For much of its premodern history, Alexandretta, with its capital city Antioch, was considered as part of Bilad al-Sham, the area known today as Syria.
 In Ottoman times, Hatay was part of the Vilayet of Aleppo in Ottoman Syria.
-In 1920 the sanjak (province) of Alexandretta was warded to Syria by the League of Nations in the guise of a French mandate.
+In 1920 the sanjak (province) of Alexandretta was awarded to Syria by the League of Nations in the guise of a French mandate.
 In 1936 Alexandretta became the subject of a complaint to the League of Nations by Turkey, which claimed that the privileges of the Turkish plurality in the sanjak were being infringed.
 (In 1921, there were 87,000 Turks amid a population of 220,000.)
 Unlike other regions historically belonging to Syrian provinces (such as Aintab, Kilis and Urfa), Alexandretta was confirmed as Syrian territory in the Treaty of Lausanne agreed upon by Kemal Atatürk but was granted a special autonomous status because it contained a Turkish plurality.

-However, culminating a series of border disputes with France-mandated Syria, Atatürk obtained in 1937 an agreement with France recognizing Alexandretta as an independent state, and in 1939 this state, called the Republic of Hatay, was annexed to Turkey as the 63rd Turkish province following a controversial referendum.
+However, culminating a series of border disputes with France-mandated Syria, Atatürk obtained in 1937 an agreement with France recognising Alexandretta as an independent state, and in 1939 this state, called the Republic of Hatay, was annexed to Turkey as the 63rd Turkish province following a controversial referendum.
 Syria bitterly disputed both the separation of Alexandretta and its subsequent annexation to Turkey.

 Syria maintains that the separation of Alexandretta violated France's mandatory responsibility to maintain the unity of Syrian lands (article 4 of the mandate charter).
 It also disputes the results of the referendum held in the province because, according to a League of Nations commission that registered voters in Alexandretta in 1938, Turkish voters in the province represented no more than 46% of the population.
 Syria continues to consider Hatay part of its territory as of the 2010s, and shows it as such on its maps.
 At the same time, Turkey and Syria have strengthened their ties and opened the border between the two countries.

 Syrians hold the view that this land was illegally ceded to Turkey by France, the mandatory occupying power of Syria in the late 1930s.
 Syria still considers it an integral part of its own territory.
 Syrians call this land Liwa' aliskenderun (لواء الاسكندرون) rather than the Turkish name of Hatay.
 Official Syrian maps still show Hatay as part of Syria.

-Under the leadership of Syrian President Bashar al Assad from 2000 onwards, there was a lessening of tensions over the Hatay issue.
+Under the leadership of Syrian President Bashar al-Assad from 2000 onwards, there was a lessening of tensions over the Hatay issue.
 Indeed, in early 2005, when visits from Turkish President Ahmet Necdet Sezer and Turkish Prime Minister Recep Tayyip Erdoğan opened a way to discussions between two states.
 These discussions resulted with the Syrian government agreeing to end its demand that the province should be returned under Syrian sovereignty as a condition to end hostilities; however, there was no official announcement by the Syrians relinquishing their rights of sovereignty.